oceanprotocol/oceandb-driver-interface/README.md

     module.path=            # You can specify the location of your custom plugin. db.hostname=localhost   # Address of your persistence.
-    db.port=9985            # Port of yout persistence database.
+    db.port=9985            # Port of yout persistence database. ssl=true                # In order to use HTTPS, set ssl to true else set it to false.

     # If you choose bigchaindb you have to provide this:
     secret=                 # A secret that serves as a seed.